Andrii-Radyhin/Airbus-Ship-Detection-Challenge/README.md

 ## Guide & EDA
 ### Guide
-First, let's deal with the dataset:

 1. Important to notice that we have dataset in run-length encoding format, utils/utils.py contains encoders/decoders which were based on
  **Link to Kaggle Notebook:** [tap here](https://www.kaggle.com/paulorzp/run-length-encode-and-decode).
- So, let's use it:

    a.
 We need to create a base dir (in my case it's named 'airbus-ship-detection').
 Then put there two subdirs 'train_v2' and 'test_v2'.